Pioreactor/docs.pioreactor/developer-guide/25-Calibrations/01-Calibrations.md

 slug: /adding-calibration-type
 ---

-Ideally, allg calibrations, including od_calibration and pump_calibration, should behave similarly:
+Ideally, all calibrations, including od_calibration and pump_calibration, should behave similarly:

 1. Interface should have the following:
    - `pio run <x>_calibration` starts the calibration and saves it keyed by a unique name (see 2. for storage)